-Mapping—a cornerstone to traceability
+Mapping—a cornerstone to supply chain traceability

-So how do you get this level of traceability?
+So, how do you get this level of traceability?
 The first step is to map your supply chain.
 This is actually an explicit requirement for the UFLPA and several other recent ESG-related regulations.
 Supply chain mapping goes beyond creating a list of all your multi-tier partners.
 It means locating them geospatially, highlighting key information about them, and revealing their role in your supply chain and the relationships between them.

 There’s no “easy button” for mapping, despite various claims by vendors that their artificial intelligence can automatically tell you who your multi-tier suppliers are and map them for you.
 The reality is that identifying those suppliers does take effort.
-But once done, capabilities such as those offered by e2open can help you create a relational map that contains baseline data about each supplier and their role in your sourcing and production process.
+However, once done, capabilities such as those offered by e2open can help you create a relational map that contains baseline data about each supplier and their role in your sourcing and production process.

-This is where the right approach to mapping is crucial, and where the “easy button” approach can hurt you later on.
+This is where the right approach to mapping is crucial and where the “easy button” approach can hurt you later on.
 For compliance with laws like the UFLPA, what’s needed is to show the supply chain for a specific shipment, not just a generic map of all the suppliers connected to your production processes in the past.
 It’s important to build your compliance strategy on mapping capabilities that can reveal the full supply chain for individual shipments.

 Supplier-specific data and ongoing communication

 It’s not enough to know that a supplier exists and where they are located.
 To comply with traceability-intensive laws like the UFLPA, you must get additional data about each supplier you work with.
-This is because the purpose of traceability in these cases is to confirm that each supplier takes specific actions, such as paying workers and maintaining a human rights policy.
+This is because traceability in these cases aims to confirm that each supplier takes specific actions, such as paying workers and maintaining a human rights policy.
 In other cases, companies may want to (and soon may be required to) also gather information about that supplier’s carbon footprint, water use, waste, and other factors.
 New environmental, social, and governance (ESG) rules have been proposed and adopted across the world to achieve just that, so it makes sense to take an approach you can build on over time instead of one that can’t grow with you in response to new needs.